Bhadram Koduko

-Bhadram Koduko was a 1992 Telugu film.
-It is directed by Akkineni Kutumba Rao.
-Santhosh Reddy played the leadrole.
+Bhadram Koduko is a 1992 Telugu film directed by Akkineni Kutumba Rao.
+Santhosh Reddy played the lead role.
 Laya was starring in the cast.

-The story is based on the various problems faced by the street children and child labour in India particularly urban areas.
+The story is based on the various problems faced by the street children and the issue of child labour in India, particularly in urban areas.
 The film won two Nandhi State Film Awards and two National Film Awards.